HoGentTIN/hogent-markdown-slides/README.md

 ## Basic usage

 Edit, add or delete put your markdown files in the root directory and your images in the [img](./img/) folder.
+That's all!

 ### Creating slides (debugging)